hjwsm1989/Ceph4Win/README.md

 Why not using a third party gateway?

-Third party gateways like samba, ftp, s3 amazone, openstack inply their own level of complexity and some gateway technologies are not compatible for example s3 buckets can t be accessed by cephfs and data stored by cephfs is invisible by s3.
+Third party gateways like samba, ftp, webdav, s3 amazone, openstack imply their own level of complexity and some gateway technologies are not compatible for example s3 buckets can t be accessed by cephfs and data stored by cephfs is invisible by s3.
+Most of those technologies client are commercial black box with surprising behavior.

+Best way to have something easy to deploy and use is to do a client for windows able to show ceph cluster as a regular mapped network drive.

 How to participate?